USEPA/CMAQ/DOCS/User_Manual/Appendix_A/cb05e51_ae6_aq/AE6_species_table.md

 **Table A‑1.
 Mechanism for cb6r3_ae6_aq uses the following species.**

+Note that for each aerosol mass species, a letter will be appended to the names below in order to designate the size, or mode, of the aerosol being represented: I = Aitken mode, J = Accumulation mode, K = Coarse mode.

 | **Number** | **Model Species** | **Name** |**Molecular Weight** |**Explicit or Lumped**|
 |-----------|--------------------------------------|-----------------|------------------|---------|
 |01|NUMAIT  | Aitken Mode Number Conc                              | NA      | NA   |